 Part-time options have many benefits for pediatricians at various stages of their careers.
 In addition, part-time schedules can retain those pediatricians who would otherwise choose to leave clinical medicine due to work life balance issues or burnout.

 For many pediatricians, part-time medical practice has more to do with flexibility than reduced hours.
 You might cut your weekly clinical hours from 40 to 20, for example, but put in another 10 hours making calls, charting, and handling other administrative tasks outside of the office - perhaps at home.
-Take those additional tasks into account to determine your true workload.
+Take those additional tasks and time into account to determine your true workload.
 For some, the ability to stay independent and maintain control over your group's style of practice more than makes up for the extra hours worked from home.
 However, other pediatricians may choose to simply spend fewer hours with patients to lessen their overall workload.

 Job sharing, where two or more physicians share one full-time position, is another scheduling option that often meets the needs of both employer and employee.
 These situations are difficult to find and require a lot of commitment on all sides to make them work.

 It's riskier to go part-time as a solo practitioner from a financial perspective than as an employee due to fixed overhead costs, but there are ways to make it work.
 The most economical strategy is to hire one or more non-physician providers to help with routine appointments.
-Another option is to hire an additional locum tenes physician to cover night or weekend shifts, which boosts revenue without increasing overhead costs.
+Another option is to hire an additional locum tenes physician to cover night or weekend shifts, which boosts revenue without increasing many overhead costs.
 In a larger group, the employer bears the burden of fixed costs, but you may have to make some concessions.
 You may share a nurse with another physician in order to compensate for your reduced productivity.

 Typically, part-timers are paid a base salary or hourly rate plus a productivity bonus tied to relative value unit reimbursement.
 Negotiating a fair pay rate for your part-time position can be challenging.
-Hospitals and practices usually use four models when formulating part-time physician pay: percentage of full-time physician's salary based on hours worked, percentage of fees collected for patient services, per diem or revenue-based rate (minus overhead expenses).
+Hospitals and practices usually use three models when formulating part-time physician pay: percentage of full-time physician's salary based on hours worked, percentage of fees collected for patient services, per diem or revenue-based rate (minus overhead expenses).
 Per AAP research, starting salaries for part-time positions were about 30% less than the starting salaries for full-time positions In today's tight employment market, employers may be willing to offer full-time benefits to part-time physicians, sometimes including malpractice insurance.If malpractice insurance provided is not an occurrence policy make sure it includes tail insurance for claims brought after the policy is terminated.
 Larger groups and hospital employers often have the flexibility to offer higher salaries to part-timers than smaller practices due to their negotiating power with insurance plans and economies of scale for overhead expenses.

 American Academy of Pediatrics